hossammarzouk/SparkFun-Logger/README.md

 According to the U-blox8 protocol page 222, the following are the bytes index and format of each parameter:

-For the example code below to read the default configuration of the PPS we need to do the following:
+For the example code to read the default configuration of the PPS we need to do the following:
-1-	Declare empty array to hold configuration
+-	Declare empty array to hold configuration
-2-	Read the binary configuration
+-	Read the binary configuration
-3-	Decode each parameter in its index bytes according to its format
+-	Decode each parameter in its index bytes according to its format

 The multi bytes parametres need to be decoded by, shifting all the adjancent bits to be aligned with the first 8 bits then sum up.
 For example, the freqperiod parameters which is 4 bytes long from(8:11), we read the last byte shift it by 3 bytes (8*3 bits), then read the second to last bytes shift it by 8*2 bits, then read second bytes and shift 1 byte(8 bits) and finally read the first byte with no shifting and sum all bits together.

 The following example code shows how to change the default PPS paramertes after reading the configuration:
-1-	Declare empty array to hold configuration
+-	Declare empty array to hold configuration
-2-	Read the default configuration
+-	Read the default configuration
-3-	Change desired parameter in the same way that we used in reading 4-	Write all configuration back to GPS
+-	Change desired parameter in the same way that we used in reading
+-	Write all configuration back to GPS